RenderKit/embree/doc/src/compilation.md

 + `EMBREE_GEOMETRY_INSTANCE`: Enables support for instances (ON by default).

-+ `EMBREE_GEOMETRY_USER`: Enables support for user defined geometries (ON by default).
++ `EMBREE_GEOMETRY_USER`: Enables support for user-defined geometries (ON by default).

 + `EMBREE_GEOMETRY_POINT`: Enables support for point geometries (ON by default).

 + `EMBREE_CURVE_SELF_INTERSECTION_AVOIDANCE_FACTOR`: Specifies a
-  factor that controls the self intersection avoidance feature for flat curves.
+  factor that controls the self-intersection avoidance feature for flat curves.
 Flat curve intersections which are closer than curve_radius*`EMBREE_CURVE_SELF_INTERSECTION_AVOIDANCE_FACTOR` to the ray origin are ignored.
-A value of 0.0f disables self intersection avoidance while 2.0f is the default value.
+A value of 0.0f disables self-intersection avoidance while 2.0f is the default value.

-+ `EMBREE_DISC_POINT_SELF_INTERSECTION_AVOIDANCE`: Enables self
++ `EMBREE_DISC_POINT_SELF_INTERSECTION_AVOIDANCE`: Enables self-intersection
-   intersection avoidance for RTC_GEOMETRY_TYPE_DISC_POINT geometry type (ON by default).
+  avoidance for RTC_GEOMETRY_TYPE_DISC_POINT geometry type (ON by default).
   When enabled intersections are skipped if the ray origin lies inside the sphere defined by the point primitive.

 + `EMBREE_MIN_WIDTH`: Enabled the min-width feature, which allows increasing the radius of curves and points to match some amount of